 Discipleship Resource

 I Intend is a discipleship program for congregations and individuals.
 The program guide and accompanying workbook for participants offers opportunities for individuals, groups, or whole congregations to grow in their capacity to be disciples and followers of Jesus.
 It helps people make practical choices in five areas of their lives to help them live generously, faithfully, and intentionally.
 Based in the Baptismal Covenant it can be implemented as a Lenten program or used over any six-week period.
 It fosters spiritual growth, offers a holistic understanding of the life of faith, and proposes practical and specific spiritual practices for daily living.
 Each area and session gives the individual an opportunity to:

 - Reflect on their life

 - Ask some key questions

 - Discern God's call for faithful living

 - Decide on suitable spiritual practices

 - Record the practices in Intention Statements

 - Begin living generously and intentionally as a disciple of Christ

-I Intend is available at united-church.ca/stewardship.
+I Intend is available in Downloads at united-church.ca/stewardship.

-Remember, this is only a sample of the resources found in the Called to Be the Church Congregational Giving program.
-To download the rest of the materials, go to united-church.ca/stewardship or e-mail called@united-church.ca to receive printed copies.
+Remember, this is only week 1 of each worship series used in the Called to Be the Church Congregational Giving Program.
+Download the rest of the materials from united-church.ca/worship-theme/ stewardship-worship.

 We are called to be the Church:

-to celebrate God's presence,

-to live with respect in Creation,

-to love and serve others,

-to seek justice and resist evil,

-to proclaim Jesus, crucified and risen,

-our judge and our hope.
-Amen.

--from A New Creed
+to celebrate God's presence, to live with respect in Creation, to love and serve others, to seek justice and resist evil, to proclaim Jesus, crucified and risen, our judge and our hope.
+Amen. -from A New Creed